New Topics New College

 Don will be discussing the transformation of the "Today Show," Katie Couric's unlikely rise from a reporter to media icon, the Walter Cronkite and the Brian Williams connection, Brian's rise and fall and rise again.

-The Sarasota World Affairs Council presents the negotiator and High Commissioner for Peace for the Colombian government, who will give an updated account of the progress, as well as the setbacks, during crucial negotiations continuing in Havana between the government and Colombia’s FARC guerrilla movement.
+The Sarasota World Affairs Council presents Frank Pearl González, Colombian economist and negotiator and High Commissioner for Peace for the Colombian government, who will present an updated account of the progress, as well as the setbacks, during crucial negotiations between the Colombian government and Colombia's FARC and ELN guerrilla movements.

 JANUARY 19 | 7 p.m.